 Farmers celebrate summer rain

-Widespread rain has been welcomed by farmers but added grass growth has not yet kicked in.
+Widespread rain has been welcomed by farmers in the Manawatu region but added grass growth has not yet kicked in.

 Summer wind had stripped moisture out of the soil, so farmers said it was good to get a few days' rain to put some much-needed water back in pasture and crops.

 Feilding-based farm adviser Gary Massicks, from Stantiall and Keeling, said stock were in good condition, with ewes and beef cattle holding condition during the past dry period.

 The wind had dried things out and widespread rain of 25 to 40 millimetres was "fantastic" at this time of the year, he said.